 Possible solutions for drowsy driving

-Thinking creatively about how to minimize or eliminate drowsy driving or falling asleep at the wheel, Gao envisions benefits from autonomous driving.
+Thinking creatively about how to minimize or eliminate drowsy driving or falling asleep at the wheel, Gao envisions the benefits of autonomous driving.
 “Autonomous driving can be difficult when AI-driven vehicles are blended with human-driven vehicles on the same road,” Gao acknowledges.
 “What if we give autonomous driving vehicles their own lane and these cars can communicate with each other?
 Think about commercial airplanes.
 Most of the time, they are on autopilot.
 This is achievable for fully autonomous driving once we take away the unknown factors from the road.”

 In the near term, take these steps to prevent drowsy driving: